Street Level Photoworks logo

 Board Members

-Zandra Yeaman is the Curator of Discomfort at The Hunterian on secondment from The Coalition for Racial Equality and Rights (CRER) and brings many years of professional experience working in the social justice and equality field, promoting diversity and inclusion.
+Zandra Yeaman is Head of Strategy, Development and Implementation at the Hunterian/Glasgow University, the purpose of which include embedding the practices developed whilst being Curator of Discomfort, which she commenced whilst on secondment from The Coalition for Racial Equality and Rights (CRER).
+She brings many years of professional experience working in the social justice and equality field, promoting diversity and inclusion.
 Zandra has experience leading on initiatives such as Black History Month and the Empire Museum Campaign and providing support for the Glasgow Voluntary Sector Race Equality Network.

 For the past 10 years she has worked with the museum sector in Scotland, collaborating with Glasgow Life, the National Museum of Scotland, Paisley Museum and the David Livingstone Centre and has assisted the Scottish arts and heritage sector, helping to question their working practices, involve new audiences and ensure that equality and diversity issues are at the heart of all they do.
 Internationally, Zandra has collaborated with The Smithsonian’s National Museum of African American History and Culture on Trans-Atlantic projects.